Summer Reading 2022 Rules

 - Books shared at Book Babies also count!

-- Each Shark Babies Reading Goal has additional activities or challenges you can choose to do in place of TWO 5-minute reading sessions; each one may be used only once per challenge.
+- Each Artisan Babies Reading Goal has additional activities or challenges you can choose to do in place of TWO 5-minute reading sessions; each one may be used only once per challenge.
 For example, you may count “Attend MLD Book Babies/Toddler Time” only once per challenge.
 In Beanstack, make sure you log 5 minutes of reading under the “LOGGING” badge area for each additional activity completed!

 Additional Activities:

-- Attend MLD Book Babies/ Toddler Time.
+- Attend MLD Book Babies / Toddler Time.

 - Learn a new knee bounce or rock.